SasikaAththanayaka/SasikaAththanayaka/README.md

 # :abacus: About Me
-I am a final-year student specializing in Statistics, with a knack for data analysis.
-Proficient in Python, R,  MySQL, and Power BI.
-I employ these tools to extract valuable insights from intricate datasets.
-With a strong foundation in statistical methods, I aspire to make meaningful contributions to the field.
+I am a graduate in Statistics with expertise in data analysis and visualization.
+Proficient in Python, R, MySQL, Power BI, and Microsoft Fabric, I specialize in building end-to-end data solutions.
+Leveraging my strong foundation in statistical methods, I have worked on diverse projects, including real-time data dashboards, inventory management systems, and predictive modeling.
+I am passionate about transforming complex datasets into actionable insights and aspire to drive impactful data-driven decisions in my future endeavors.
   - 📫 How to reach me [email](sasikaharshana97@gmail.com)
   - 💬 Ask me about anything, I am happy to help